 The Varsity has been an Atlanta institution since 1928.
 Shouts of “What’ll ya have?” will greet you when you order.
 There are burgers, hotdogs, and, of course, peach hand pies.
 Whatever you order, though, should be accompanied by a Frosted Orange milkshake.
 It’s a blend of vanilla ice cream and the Varsity’s Orange drink.

 Decatur and Inman Park

-Revolution produces the city’s top doughnuts all year long, but its peach sliders are a must.
+Revolution Doughnuts produces the city’s top doughnuts all year long, but their peach sliders are a must.
 What better way to make the most of our state fruit than by putting them in sugar-dusted fried dough?
-There’s a catch, though: These are only available during peach season (summer time).
-So get them while they’re hot.
+There’s a catch, though: These are only available during peach season, so get them while they’re hot.

 Joshua Robinson is an Atlanta-based contributor for Thrillist.
 Follow him on Instagram and Twitter at @roshrisky.